junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 Dean: "Let me get this straight.
 You save the universe but only save the UK part, fly across galaxy is close enough but USA is too far away?
 This isn't your jurisdiction or something?
 Pal, not I'm saying, you did a terrible job in protecting the earth, in case you didn't notice, it at least trashed twice if we didn't ..."
 Doctor: "All due respect, who's behind that?
 Also, USA almost trashed twice doesn't mean..."
 River/Amy: "Don't mind him, London gets trashed every Christmas, it's a Doctor and Monster thing."
 Dean/Cas: "You can say that again."

 Dean wrt Doctor/River: "I guess a thousand year age difference isn't a problem then."
 "You got anything to say about that?"
 "What?
 No, no, of course not."
 (Dean unintentionally glance at Cas, finding him look at him too) "We were married when I was half-way killing him and he was trying to save the world.
 It's complicated."
-Dean grins: "Isn't it always?" (unintentionally meet Cas's eyes again)
+Dean grins: "Isn't it always?" (unintentionally meet Cas's eyes again) Cas wrt Dean: "When we first met, he shot me and stabbed a dagger in my heart."
+Dean: "Sorry" Cas small grin: "It's okay.
+It couldn't harm me anyway"

-patch: why Tessa the reaper is considered an angel: reaper is angel of death; why reaper go to Purgatory to save Cas: second-hand infected by other angel/reaper in interaction
+patch: why Tessa the reaper is considered an angel: reaper is angel of death; why reaper go to Purgatory to save Cas/also infected: second-hand infected by other angel/reaper in interaction

+chap.4 unused:

+about Tardis: Cas: "it says 'Pull to open', why do you push?"

+on the Tardis console: buttons, handles, sliders, keyboards, displays, trumpet, glass floor, power cables, electrical lines; all sorts of toys. not really keyboards, old-style typewriter.
+Dean can't help touching them, Doctor: "Don't touch anything" Dean looks disappointed, taking his hand back.
+But Cas sees he still tries to press on the button closest to him, it blinks blue a few times, but does nothing else.
+Dean looks like a happy kid with a new toy.

+chap.5 unused:

+Dean/Doctor: "Doc" "Don't call me Doc, it's Doctor to you"

+chap.6 unused:

+that's why Amy/Rory get married, Amy: "How can you not?"
+Dean choked, glad they are in the dark and no one can see his face

+Dean wrt Amy/Rory: "So you two are married."
+Cas wrt Doctor/River: "You two are also married."
+Amy wrt destiel: "And you are --?"
+Dean: "No, no, we, uh, we are best friends."
+Amy: "Sure."
+River: "Thought I heard you said you're partners" Dean: "What?
+The agents thing?
+No, no, that's just, partner in crime kinda thing" Cas: "Dean--" Dean: "Yeah sorry you're right, made it worse.
+No it's like, colleagues" (Cas narrow eyes), "comrade," (Amy raise eyebrow) "family," (River: "sure"), Dean: "You know what, forget it, just friends.
+Cas is my best friend, that's all.
+Drop it" Amy raise hands, surrender: "just asking, as long as you guys figured it out, no problem with me" River to Cas: "That's good enough for you?"
+Cas: "Why wouldn't it be?"
+Dean cheerfully: "See? all sorted out now, no problem at all" Dean/Cas meet eyes, look away

 ###### [END]